 Hibachi, Movenpick Al Bustan Hotel, Garhoud, Dubai, daily 12.30pm to 3pm, 6.30 pm to 11.30 pm.
 Tel: (04) 282 0000. facebook.com/HibachiDubai

 The chorus of “irasshaimase” from the staff as you walk in to Izakaya will ring bells with anyone who has visited Tokyo: the cool, casual vibe makes this spot good for girls’ nights out or for laid back dinner dates, but the quirky touches mean it’s fun for families too.

-Ikigai, found in Millennium Place Dubai Marina, has just opened its doors, bringing the flavours of Far East Asia to Dubai.
+Ikigai, found in Millennium Place Dubai Marina, brings the flavours of Far East Asia to Dubai.
 The laid-back restaurant and bar concept aims to fuse high quality Japanese street food at lunch and dinner, with an extensive cocktail menu for those chilled after-work vibes.
 On the menu, guests can expect a varied selection from grilled tiger prawns with Kombu butter to crispy tempura burgers.
 The mix-and-match sharing plates are designed to be ideal for celebrations and sharing.

 Ikigai, Millennium Place Dubai Marina, daily 12pm to 1am.
 Tel: (0)4 550 8114. ikigaidubai.ae